-SGI Europe engages Gary Raucher, Executive Vice President, Head of Product, Marketing, and Merchandising at Asics, to discuss the brand’s influential role in promoting physical and mental health through sports.
+SGI Europe spoke to Gary Raucher, Executive Vice President, Head of Product, Marketing, and Merchandising at Asics, about the brand’s influential role in promoting physical and mental health through sport.

 Gary Raucher, Executive Vice President, Head of Product, Marketing, and Merchandising at Asics